Anthropology (ANTH)

 May Be Stacked With: ANTH A490A

-ANTH A690B Advanced Studies in Historical Engagements 3 Credits
+ANTH A690B Historical Engagements 3 Credits

 Examines and evaluates the pathways connecting history and anthropology, as seen through material culture, oral traditions, historical documents and shifting disciplinary perspectives.